 Challenger: Sarahana Shrestha

-The longtime chair of the Assembly Insurance Committee, is the first incumbent outside New York City to face a challenge backed by the Democratic Socialists of America.
-The Hudson Valley chapter announced their official endorsement of Shrestha, a first-generation Nepali-American activist whose website touts support for lefty causes like the New York Health Act, Good Cause Eviction and a Green New Deal.
-She has outraised Cahill, reporting $53,745 on hand as of January.
+Kevin Cahill, the longtime chair of the Assembly Insurance Committee, is the first legislative incumbent outside New York City in recent years to face a challenge backed by the Democratic Socialists of America.
+The Hudson Valley chapter announced their official endorsement of Sarahana Shrestha, a first-generation Nepali American activist whose website touts support for lefty causes like the New York Health Act, Good Cause Eviction and a Green New Deal.
+The WFP and Albany’s socialist caucus have backed her as well.
+Shrestha has a healthy amount of money on hand, $61,110, ahead of the primary, but after a slow start, Cahill has been spending like crazy, dropping just over $100,000 in the weeks ahead of the primary.
+And the incumbent has kept on taking in big donations in the last days, including support from the state Democratic party.
 Cahill, who has sponsored stalled legislation that would implement a state-level tax on carbon emissions, has a record as a left-leaning lawmaker, but an indeterminate number of progressive constituents evidently feel he is too moderate for their tastes.

 Assembly Member Erik Dilan